 This article is about collecting metadata from photographs.
-Metadata is an information which is created for every file’s format.
-Examples for metadata: file created date and time, last edited etc.
+Metadata is information that is created for every file’s format.
+Examples of metadata: file created date and time, Tracking Photos, last edited, etc.

 The Exif format has standard tags for location information.
 As of 2014 many cameras and most mobile phones have a built-in GPS receiver that stores the location information in the Exif header when a picture is taken.

 Some other cameras have a separate GPS receiver that fits into the flash connector.
 By using a map or mapping software.

 The process of adding geographic information to a photograph is known as geotagging.
 Photo-sharing communities like Panoramio or Flickr equally allow their users to upload geocoded pictures or to add geolocation information online.

 Since the Exif tag contains metadata about the photo, it can pose a privacy problem.
 For example, a photo taken with a GPS-enabled camera can reveal the exact location and time it was taken.
 Many users may be unaware that their photos are tagged by default in this manner.

 Many users may be unaware that their photos are tagged by default in this manner.